Haugen/resources/Index.md

 - https://refactoring.guru/ Got recommended this website for knowledge on design patterns.
 - https://carbon.now.sh/ Create and share beautiful images of your source code.
 - https://scotch.io/ Very nice blog on front end stuff.
+- https://www.getpostman.com/ Postman Makes API Development Simple, or so they say.

 I should probably keep thinking about how to structure these links...